 There are steps you can take to improve your work-life balance.

 It can be difficult or impossible to stand up for yourself at work if you’re precariously employed or worried about losing your job.
-Make sure you know your rights (see below) and see if any of our tips feel safe for you to try.
+Make sure you know your rights and see if any of our tips feel safe for you to try:

 - Understand your rights at work.
 Citizens Advice has information on contracts, working hours, sick pay, parental leave and more.
-For example, if you have a disability (which can include mental health conditions as well as physical ones), your employer might have a duty to make reasonable adjustments.
+For example, if you have a disability (which can include mental and physical conditions), your employer might have a duty to make reasonable adjustments.
 This could include changes to your working hours.

 - Speak up when the expectations and demands of work are too much.
 Your manager and employer need to know where the pressures lie in order to address them.

 - Try to 'work smart, not long'.
 This involves prioritising - allowing yourself a certain amount of time per task - and trying not to get caught up in less productive activities such as unstructured meetings.